kennell/rai/README.md

 **rai** is a high-level, pythonic client for interacting with [Raiblocks](https://raiblocks.net/) nodes.
 It allows you to easily build applications that make use of the Raiblocks cryptocurrency.

+<sub>⚠ rai is not yet suited for use in production systems.
+It only covers a limited set of node functionality and things may break in future versions.</sub>

 ### Donations

 Your contribution keeps this project going ❤️